louislivi/SMProxy/docs/BENCHMARK-EN.md

 Benchmark for SMProxy is easily to execute.
 Connect and test it just like MySQL.

-It is recommended to test with the command line first (Do not use MySQL 8.0):
+It is recommended to test with the command line first (SMProxy<1.2.5 Do not use MySQL 8.0):

 ```
 mysql -uroot -p123456 -P3366 -h127.0.0.1